flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 ## Building from source

-Unless blocked by technical reasons, all submissions must be built from the source code.
-Exceptions can be made to this in certain cases such as due to maintainability concerns, lack of the necessary tooling or in the case of well established vendors.
+All source available submissions must be built entirely from source code.
+This requirement applies to the main application component defined in the manifest, as well as any runtime dependencies included in the manifest.

+Exceptions may be granted to well-known vendors on a case-by-case basis, for example where the necessary tooling to perform an offline source build is not available.
+However, the use of niche tooling or uncommon build setups may not constitute grounds for an exception.

+When tooling for an offline source build is unavailable, application developers are generally encouraged (though not strictly required) to help develop, contribute, or upstream the necessary tooling for their app and for the benefit of the wider Flatpak ecosystem.

 ## Patches

-Submissions should aim to distribute the application with minimal modifications and should closely follow the upstream source.
+Submissions must aim to distribute the application with minimal modifications and must closely follow the upstream source.

 If any modifications are necessary (e.g., through patching), all patches must be included in the submission along with the manifest.